ujjwalpan001/quantun/README.md

 📢 “Classical bits think one path at a time.
 Quantum-inspired algorithms explore many paths at once.
 That’s how we make logistics smarter, faster, and scalable.”

----

-Pink, do you want me to also make a *short one-paragraph abstract version of this README* (like a 60–70 word summary) that you can paste into hackathon submissions or intro slides?